wombleton/gitlaw-nz/acts/N/Nuclear-Test-Ban Act 1999.md

     (4) The Secretary may, by written notice given to a person, require the person to give to the Secretary particular documents, or documents of a particular kind, specified in the notice, within such reasonable period as is specified in the notice.

-    Compare: 1996 No 37 [s 14][49]
+    Compare: 1996 No 37 [s 14][50]

 ##### 8 Failure to supply information an offence

 *   (1) Every person commits an offence who, without reasonable excuse, fails to comply with a notice under [section 7][14] to the extent that the person is capable of complying with it.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 8(2): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 False or misleading statements and documents

 *   (1) Every person commits an offence who, in any document prepared under [section 7][14], makes a statement or omits any matter knowing that, or being reckless as to whether, the statement or omission makes the document false or misleading in a material particular.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (2) Every person who commits an offence against subsection (1) is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

-    Compare: 1996 No 37 [s 15][50]
+    Compare: 1996 No 37 [s 15][51]

+    Section 9(2): amended, on 1 July 2013, by [section 413][48] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 4
 Clarification inspections